 Viña Cono Sur S.A (Cono Sur) was founded in 1993, with the vision of producing premium, expressive and innovative wines conveying the spirit of the New World.
 Their name refers to the company’s geographic position; it represents wines proudly made in South America’s Southern Cone, on whose western edge lies Chile and its gifted wine valleys.
 Their logo also evokes a freehand drawing of the silhouette of South America.
 Viña Cono Sur’s quest is to present the world with the finest grape expression and character, from Chile’s varied wine regions.
 Right from the start Viña Cono Sur applied the newest ideas and technology to winemaking’s traditional methods.
 Viña Cono Sur’s main goal, therefore, is to create expressive and innovative wines from one of the world’s southernmost wine regions.
 Since its conception, Viña Cono Sur has been deeply committed to the development of its environmental policies, believing that high quality wine production can work hand-in-hand with eco friendly practices.
 Implementation of an environment action plan has been the winery’s challenge in its global environmental project.
 Viña Cono Sur began natural and integrated vineyard management in 1998.
 In 2000 an organic farming program started on 40 hectares of the Chimbarongo estate.
 In 2002 the company achieved double ISO Certification; ISO9001 and ISO14001.
 In 2007 new varieties of grapes were incorporated into the organic program.
 In the same year CarbonNeutral® delivery status was achieved for the CO2 emissions for all freight to market.

-With the love for their work as motor to reach their dreams, Viña Viu Manent gives at their costumers the purest and finest wines.
-Retailers and respectful with environment, believers in tradition, history, knowledge and experience, focus in producing wines highest quality desired by world level costumers.
+With love of winemaking as the motive to reach its dreams, Viña Viu Manent provides its consumers with the purest and finest wines.
+Viña Viu Manent combines respect for the environment, and belief in tradition, history, knowledge and experience, with the production of wines of the highest quality desired by worldwide customers.

-The Winery, located in the prestigious Colchagua Valley is always concerned by practice an agricultural respectful with the environmental, that search make wines with unique style, faithful at their varieties and origins.
-Proof about it are their multiple actions to sustainability, energy efficiency and Climate Change, always aligned with the challenges of innovation and competitiveness agenda of the Chilean wine sector’s on these issues.
-Examples about their environmental commitment it is voluntary adherence to the Clean Production Agreement Chilean wine sector, the neutralization of the carbon footprint wine’s by purchasing carbon credits in a geothermal power plant located in Amatitlán (Guatemala) and implementation of Eco Light Bottles that mean a saving in glass contamination and less use of energy in the transport phase of the wines.
+The Winery, located in the prestigious Colchagua Valley is committed to best agricultural practice and respect for the environmental in its search to make wines with unique style, faithful to their varieties and origins.
+Viña Viu Manent’s multiple actions in sustainability, energy efficiency and climate change are aligned with the challenges of innovation and the competitiveness agenda of the Chilean wine sector on these issues.
+Examples of Viña Viu Manent’s environmental commitment include voluntary adherence to the Clean Production Agreement with the Chilean wine sector, implementation of Eco Light Bottles which reduce glass waste and use less energy in the transport phase of the wines.
 In addition to the above, Viña Viu Manent has tags attached to these bottles made from recycled paper.

 Waitaki Biosciences is the trading entity of the publicly listed company PharmaZen Ltd. Waitaki Biosciences manufacturing plant and office is located in Christchurch, employing 19 staff.
 Waitaki Biosciences specializes in the manufacture of nutritional supplement ingredients for the human and animal nutraceutical markets.
 Raw materials are predominately sourced as quality by - products of New Zealand’s Export Meat and Marine aquaculture industries.
 These materials are converted in whole or part to powders using proprietary drying technology.
 Waitaki Biosciences products provide solutions to health conditions in single ingredient formats or as part of client designed formulations.
 Waitaki Biosciences exports 80-90% of the product to the USA, Europe and Asia Pacific.
 Waitaki Biosciences acknowledges that its operation will have a direct impact on the environment.
 Waitaki Biosciences is committed to operating as an environmentally responsible company through waste reduction and recycling, energy savings and GHG emission reduction.
 The company has adopted the CEMARS program to facilitate these intentions.
 The company will progressively reduce the overall environmental impact through a managed monitoring program that will be implemented and integrated into the company’s existing Quality Management Program.